Our Musical Directors

 Brian Patton, Boston

-Patton is a charming singer, performer and pianist extraordinaire .
-He has appeared at every CabaretFest since the original in 2000.
-Patton has been a music teacher and will bring that knowledge of working with students directly to the Performance Workshops at CabaretFest 2019.
+Patton is a charming singer, performer and pianist extraordinaire and has performed at every CabaretFest since the original in 2000.

 Tom La Mark - Boston's own